-The AARC is revising its Uniform Reporting Manual this year for the first time since 2004.
+The AARC revised its Uniform Reporting Manual to the 5th edition in 2012.
 Time standards for procedures and activities based on relative value units (RVUs) are the foundation of all accurate productivity systems that evaluate the efficiency of delivering respiratory therapy services.

 Now and in the future, hospital administrators will continue to focus on reducing operational cost in respiratory care.
 Because typically 70% or more of expenses are labor, managers must have both skills to manage labor resources and tools that clearly identify the need and demand for services.
 Productivity management is essential to insure adequate numbers of qualified respiratory therapists are assigned based on patient need, and justify staffing levels when faced with challenges to reduce expenses.